Do you have a separate Masters’ program?

 IMPORTANT: Please see Philosophy Department’s announcement on GRE scores.

-What should I include in a personal statement?
+What should I include in a statement of purpose?

-There is no standard format for the personal statement.
-However, you should use the personal statement as an opportunity to articulate your philosophical interests and to provide us with specific information that you think would give us insight into the sort of scholar, student and professional you will be.
-The most effective personal statements allow our faculty to get a sense of who you are as a scholar and a person, beyond what your other admissions materials demonstrate.
+There is no standard format for the statement of purpose.
+However, you should use the statement of purpose as an opportunity to articulate your philosophical interests and to provide us with specific information that you think would give us insight into the sort of scholar, student and professional you will be.
+The most effective statements of purpose allow our faculty to get a sense of who you are as a scholar and a person, beyond what your other admissions materials demonstrate.

 If my Bachelor’s degree is not in philosophy, can I be admitted to your program?